Resource accounts exercise

 The dedicated email address is resourceaccounts2025@mycsp.co.uk

-Provide MyCSP with details of the missing data within the notes section of the Annex 13A.
+Provide MyCSP with details of the missing data within the comments section of the Annex 13A.

-Disclosure only applies to your senior management team, which will normally be your Management Board or a similar group of very senior officials.
+Disclosure only applies to your senior management team, which will normally either be your Management Board, or a similar group of very senior officials.

 If you are unsure who this is in your organisation, please seek guidance from the auditor.